YashPanchalp/Fronted-Projects/5 - Razorapay Clone/README.md

 # Project7-Razorpay-Clone-using-Tailwind
 Perfect UI clone of the RazorPay website using the Tailwind CSS.

+It includes all the hover animations and transtition effects.

 <img width="1890" height="905" alt="Screenshot 2025-10-22 193948" src="https://github.com/user-attachments/assets/93406008-8132-4385-9fe2-a3d338fc43ad" />